tpg/deadbolt/README.md

 This will do two things...

 1. Create a new migration named `add_deadbolt_permissions_column`,
-2. Place a copy of the Deadbolt config at `config/permissions.php`.
+2. Place a copy of the Deadbolt config at `config/deadbolt.php`.

 You can alter the migration if you need to, but the default will add a column named `permissions` to the `users` table.

-You can now define your permissions in the `permissions.php` config file.
+You can now define your permissions in the `deadbolt.php` config file.
 That's it.

-The `deadbolt:install` command is only available if the `permissions.php` file does not exist in the `config` directory.
+The `deadbolt:install` command is only available if the `deadbolt.php` file does not exist in the `config` directory.
 However, if you need to, you can always get the same result by running:

 ```bash
 php ./artisan vendor:publish --provider=TPG\\Deadbolt\\DeadboltServiceProvider